 So that about covers the basics of outsourcing online business tasks.
 Stay tuned for future posts about outsourcing and how you can start your own business.
 You can subscribe to my rss feed to learn more.

 What about you?
-Do you outsource any of your business tasks?
+Do you outsource any service for some of your business tasks?
 Or is it something that you plan on doing once your business gets more profitable?
 Leave a comment below to share your story.
-Or you can e-mail me if you have any private questions.
+Or feel free to e-mail me if you have any private questions.